 115.67(d): Agency Directives and BOP PREA Plan address this provision.
 All required monitoring will be promptly conducted for a minimum of 90 days or longer if needed.
 The facility would employ a variety of methods such as housing change, removal of abuser, or other means to protect the inmate victim.
 This directive would also protect anyone who assisted in the investigation.
 The Directives also require periodic status checks designed to protect an individual from retaliation.
 All efforts regarding this standard are documented and filed with the investigative reports.
-The Auditor reviewed documentation contained in the investigative files and found that the facility meets the requirements of this standard.

 115.67(e): Agency Directive(s) and BOP PREA Plan address this provision.
+If any other individual who cooperates with an investigation expresses a fear of retaliation, FCI Estill shall take appropriate measures to protect that individual against retaliation.
 Staff reported any type of retaliation is treated seriously and any allegations made would be reviewed and investigated.
 If an allegation were to be found true, the appropriate necessary actions would be taken.
+Interviews with the Warden and PREA Compliance Manager confirm compliance with the provisions of the standard.